postsharp/Metalama.Samples/examples/clone/clone-3/README.md

 [!metalama-file CloneableAttribute.cs member="CloneableAttribute.CloneMembers]

 As you can see, we moved the logic that clones individual fields to this method.
-We call `meta.Proceed()` _last_, so hand-written code is executed after aspect-generated code and can fix whatever gap the aspect left.
+We call `meta.Proceed()` last, so hand-written code is executed after aspect-generated code and can fix whatever gap the aspect left.

 ## Summary